 Laptops use system memory modules known as the Small Outline Dual In-Line Memory Module (SO-DIMM).
 It’s practically a skimmed version of DIMMs.
 Moreover, SODIMMs use integrated circuits.
 Almost all modern laptops house SODIMMs as their primary memory modules.

 They’re quite small in size, and hence ideal for mobile versions of a computer – laptops.
 SODIMMs are roughly half the size of regular DIMMs in computers.
-SODIMMs came into being as a replacement for DIMMs as it would be difficult to fit in a desktop memory module in a compact machine.
+SODIMMs became a replacement for DIMMs as it would be difficult to fit in a desktop memory module in a compact machine.

 Desktop RAM Vs. Laptop RAM: Key Differences